 (i) For contracts (including indefinite-delivery contracts) and orders in which the portion of the requirement performed on a time-and-materials or labor-hour basis exceeds $1 million, the approval authority for the determination and findings shall be the senior contracting official within the contracting activity.
 This authority may not be delegated.

 (ii) For contracts (including indefinite-delivery contracts) and orders in which the portion of the requirement performed on a time-and-materials or labor-hour basis is less than or equal to $1 million, the determination and findings shall be approved one level above the contracting officer.

 (2) Base period plus any option periods exceeds three years.
 The authority of the head of the contracting activity to approve the determination and findings may not be delegated.

-(i) Support contingency or peacekeeping operations; or
+(i) Support contingency or humanitarian or peacekeeping operations; or

 (B) Content of determination and findings.
 The determination and findings shall contain sufficient facts and rationale to justify that no other contract type is suitable.
 At a minimum, the determination and findings shall—

 (1) Include a description of the market research conducted;